hoseok-lee/variant-simulation/README.md

 # Usage

-To retrive minor allele frequencies from Ensembl BioMart, use
+To retrive ten thousand minor allele frequencies from Ensembl BioMart, use

 ```
 python get_mafs.py 10000 --outfile mafs.tsv
 ```

-To perform simulations, use
+To perform simulations with ten thousand patients, use

 ```
 python simulate.py